 Smart goals are Specific, Measurable, Attainable, Relevant, and Timely.
 Some examples of SMART goals include:

-- Launch an inbound marketing strategy, complete with optimized website and lead nurturing, to increase qualified leads by 25% this year.
+- Launch an inbound marketing strategy, complete with an optimized website and lead nurturing, to increase qualified leads by 25% this year.

 - Double the number of new member leads from the website by June.
 (These are known as “online conversions.")